Cushing’s Disease In Your Dog – Hyperadrenocorticism

 ACTH Stimulation Test (= cosyntropin, tetracosactide or Synacthen test)

-I mentioned that ACTH is the hormone that your pet’s pituitary gland normally releases to stimulate the pet’s adrenal glands to produce cortisol.
-If your veterinarian injects a synthetic form of ACTH (Cosyntropin, Cortrosyn) into your pet, normal adrenal glands will respond by producing additional amounts of cortisol.
+I mentioned that ACTH is the hormone that your pet’s pituitary gland normally releases lands to produce cortisol.
+If your veterinarian injects a synthetic form of ACTH (Cosyntropin, Cortrosyn) into your pet to stimulate the pet’s adrenal gal adrenal glands will respond by producing additional amounts of cortisol.
 But dogs with Cushing’s disease respond by producing even more (an exaggerated amount) than a normal pituitary/adrenal system would (normal<18 μg/dl, gray zone 18 – 22 μg/dl, Cushing’s >22 μg/dl).
 Read about the ACTH test here.

 This test is not fool-proof either.
 There are a few non-adrenal diseases that can cause an abnormally high ACTH test results.
 Also, the ACTH test is more accurate in identifying dogs with pituitary tumors than those with tumors of the adrenal gland.
 When the test result is not clear-cut, your vet might suggest repeating it; or he/she might ask that the lab determine the levels of some similar hormones that may have shown a more dramatic spikes after the injection (e.g. progesterone, 17-hydroxyprogesterone, androstenedione).